kvnptl/KevinPatelRnD/bash_scripts/EXPERIMENT_TRACKER_HRFuser.md

 - START WRITING REPORT NOW

+- [nuscenes]
+    - Train HRFuser with only 7 classes to match with SAF-FCOS - [RUNNING]
+        - bicycle, car, motorcycle, bus, train(trailer + construction vehicle), truck
+        - If possible train only C+R
+- [DENSE]
+    - Train with only Camera + Radar - [RUNNING]

 ##################################################################################

 ### Pending

 - Read the HRFuser paper again
 - [Study] model summary

 - Plot confusion matrix
 - Replace all results with CAR ONLY RESULTS (only required for SAF-FCOS)